-To apply please complete the application form here.
+To apply please complete the application form.

 For more information, please contact:

 Application deadline: We will continue to accept applications until all places are filled.
-We will initially consider all applications received by 12pm, Monday 13th January 2020 for shortlisting and interview.
+We will initially consider all applications received by 12pm, Monday 1st February 2021 for shortlisting and interview.

 The information you submit to this university will only be used by them to deal with your enquiry.
 For more information on how we use your data, please read our privacy statement